Sales Intelligence Tools for Small Teams (2026): Real Pricing, No Per-Seat Tax

 Are you actually enterprise already?
 If your team has a dedicated RevOps hire, an ABM program, and a budget that clears $15,000 a year without a conversation, ZoomInfo's platform depth starts to pay for itself.
 Most 1 to 5 person teams are not there yet, and that is fine.

 Test before you commit.
-Four of the six tools above have a free tier.
+Seven of the ten tools above have a free tier or trial.
 Run 10 of your own target accounts through two or three of them before you pay for any of them.

 Frequently Asked Questions

-Lusha starts at $36 per month and Kustiq Insight starts at $39 per month for 200 credits, making them the two lowest-priced paid tiers among tools built for small teams.
-Apollo starts at $59 per month with a much larger contact database included.
-Four of the six tools in this comparison (Kustiq, Apollo, Lusha, and Clay) also have a free tier, so a small team can test data quality before paying anything.
+- For pure email lookups, Hunter is cheapest at roughly $0.07 per find, though it returns only email addresses.
+Among full subscription tiers, Lusha starts at $36 per month and Kustiq Insight at $39 per month for 200 credits, making them the two lowest-priced paid tiers built for small teams.
+Apollo starts at $49 per month on annual billing with a much larger contact database included.
+Seven of the ten tools in this comparison have a free tier or trial, so a small team can test data quality before paying anything.

 Key takeaways

-• Per-seat pricing scales with headcount, not usage.
-A 5-person team feels this fastest.
+- Per-seat pricing scales with headcount, not usage.
+A 3-person team already pays triple sticker on every per-seat tool; the modeled cost table above puts the spread between cheapest and most expensive at roughly 35x for the same team.
 See the full per-seat math for the numbers behind it.

-• Six tools, six jobs.
-Apollo and Lusha for contact volume, Clay for multi-provider orchestration if you have an operator, Kustiq for account depth and churn risk without seats, Cognism and ZoomInfo once you have the budget and headcount of an enterprise revenue team.
+- Ten tools, ten jobs.
+Apollo and Lusha for contact volume, Hunter and UpLead for cheap clean email, RocketReach for occasional lookups, LeadIQ for Salesforce SDR workflows, Clay for multi-provider orchestration if you have an operator, Kustiq for account depth and churn risk without seats, Cognism and ZoomInfo once you have the budget and headcount of an enterprise revenue team.

-• Four of six tools have a free tier.
+- Seven of ten tools have a free tier or trial.
 Test with your own accounts before you pay for any of them.

 See what Kustiq finds for your accounts